isb-cgc/readthedocs/docs/source/sections/QueryOfTheMonthClub_dev_may.rst

 I've created a table with a column listing the pathway name, and a second column listing the genes associated with the pathway.
-I used the org.Hs.eg.db human database of gene identifiers found in bioconductor to map the gene IDs to a few often used variants.
+I used the org.Hs.eg.db human database of gene identifiers found in Bioconductor to map the gene IDs to a few often used variants.

 For this analysis, first I will select a few pathways that are well known and often important in cancer processes, then we'll move to using all pathways.
+And towards the end, we'll look at all pathways and all studies!

 .. code-block:: sql